jwortmann/brackets-color-scheme/README.md

 ## Customization

 This color scheme uses color definitions and highlighting rules based on a JSON format, which was introduced in Sublime Text 3.1 (Build 3170).
-The color scheme format allows to customize color variables and override or add user-specific highlighting rules, see [this example](https://www.sublimetext.com/docs/color_schemes.html#customization) in the official documentation.
+The color scheme format allows to customize color variables and override or add user-specific highlighting rules by creating a `Brackets Light.sublime-color-scheme` and/or `Brackets Dark.sublime-color-scheme` file in the *Packages/User* folder, see [this example](https://www.sublimetext.com/docs/color_schemes.html#customization) in the official documentation.
 For the color variable names used by this scheme, refer to the color palette above.

+## Differences from the Adobe Brackets themes

+In general, the color schemes are intended to reproduce the style of the built-in themes in Adobe Brackets, but there are a few minor differences.
+* Some deviations in syntax highlighting are possible due to the different highlighting engines in the editors.
+  Highlighting for certain elements was slightly extended and better support was added for programming languages which are not focused on web development.
+  If you find a bug or possible improvement, feel free to let me know by creating an issue in this repository.
+* In Adobe Brackets, matching tags and brackets are highlighted with a green background color when the caret is next to one.
+  Adjustments of the background color for matching tags or brackets aren't possible in Sublime Text, so they are drawn underlined instead.
+* Sublime Text uses a subtle border and rounded corners for text selections in its built-in color schemes.
+  I chose to follow this style here, but the original style of selections in Adobe Brackets with squared corners and no border can be achieved via the following customization:
+    ```json
+    {
+      "globals": {
+        "selection_border_width": "0",
+        "selection_corner_style": "square"
+      }
+    }
+    ```